fvanroie/DscDashboard/README.md

 Copy:
 - The entire contents of C:\Program Files\WindowsPowershell\Modules\UniversalDashboard
     to C:\initpub\wwwroot\
 - The file dashboard.ps1 from C:\Program Files\WindowsPowershell\Modules\DscDashboard\
     to C:\initpub\wwwroot\

 ## How to use

-Open a browser on the server and browse to http://localhost to test the dashboard.
+Open a browser on the server and browse to http://localhost to test the dashboard:

 ![Nodes](images/nodes.png)